 Nasal breathing leads to better filtration of toxins.
 The nose contains cilia, which trap bacteria and prevents them from entering the body.
 The nostrils also filter and warm up the air going to the lungs.
 This is a step that is not done when breathing through the mouth.
 The sinuses also produce nitric oxide, which is harmful to the bacteria and prevents infections.

-Nose breathing imposes approximately fifty percent more rsistance to the air stream in normal individuals than does mouth breathing, resulting in ten to twenty percent more O2 uptake.
+Nose breathing imposes approximately fifty percent more resistance to the air stream in normal individuals than does mouth breathing, resulting in ten to twenty percent more O2 uptake.
 (Cottle, 1972: Rohrer, 1915).
 There must be adequate nasal resistance to maintain adequate elasticity of the lungs.
 (Cottle 1980).

 Another great tool to improve your breathing are breathing devices.
 As I was learning to slow my breathing down, I used the BreathSlim device.
 It is a simple device that is used to slow down the breathing.
 While it is done using your mouth to create resistance, it traps the carbon dioxide and you breath that back into your body.
 It is only meant to be used for about fifteen minutes at a time.
 Afterwards, you will notice that your breathing is slower and if you are mindful, you should be breathing through your nose.
+The BreathSlim device is no longer on the market, but one that is very similar is the Frolov breathing device.

 Another great breathing device that I like to use is the Elevation Training Mask.
 The great thing about the elevation training mask is that it creates a resistance for your lungs and you can do the Buteyko Steps exercise while you are wearing it.
 The elevation training mask is the tool that I used to train myself to breathe through my nose while I exercise.
 It is very effective and will improve your endurance and overall workouts.